jonnu/rpg2knetx/readme.rst

 IRC
 ***

-You can find us at irc://irc.phrenzy.org/rpg2knet (SSL +9000).
+You can find us at irc://irc.phrenzy.org/rpg2knet